Skip to main content

 ETF (Exchange-Traded Fund)

-A pooled investment fund that trades on stock exchanges like a regular stock, typically tracking an index, sector, or asset class with lower fees than actively managed mutual funds.
+A basket of investments bundled into a single fund that trades on stock exchanges like a regular stock—usually with much lower fees than actively managed funds.

-ETFs combine the diversification benefits of mutual funds with the trading flexibility of stocks.
-You can buy and sell ETFs throughout the trading day at market prices, use limit orders, and even short sell them — none of which is possible with traditional mutual funds that price once daily after market close.
+ETFs give you the diversification of mutual funds with the flexibility of stocks.
+You can buy and sell them throughout the trading day, use limit orders, and even short sell them.
+Traditional mutual funds?
+They only price once a day after the market closes.

-ETFs exist for virtually every investment category: US stocks, international stocks, bonds, commodities, real estate (REITs), sectors (technology, healthcare), factors (value, momentum), and even crypto.
-This breadth makes ETFs the building blocks of modern portfolio construction.
+You can find an ETF for just about anything: US stocks, international stocks, bonds, commodities, real estate (REITs), specific sectors like tech or healthcare, investing styles like value or momentum, and even crypto.
+This breadth makes ETFs the building blocks of modern portfolios.

 Frequently Asked Questions